ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/02-create-static-files.md

 workspace-root
 ├── packages
 │   ├── addon-1
-│   ├── addon-2
 │   ├── ...
 │   └── addon-n
 └── tests
     ├── test-app-for-addon-1
-    ├── test-app-for-addon-2
     ├── ...
     └── test-app-for-addon-n
 ```

 We learned in [the previous chapter](./01-create-a-project.md) that,

-- The `blueprints` folder contains files that our users will have.
+- The `blueprints` folder contains blueprint files, which we use to create files that our end-developers (users) will have.
 - The `blueprintsRoot` variable represents where the blueprint files will be saved on their machine.

-Let's look at how we can read and write these files to their project.
+Let's look at how we can create files from `blueprints`.

 Goals: